Monodromy action of mirror stops for toric Calabi-Yau surfaces: Applications

 By comparison with \cref{eq:Koszul}, we see that the complex $M$ is quasi-isomorphic to the ideal sheaf $I_0(-i)$.
-The variation of skeleton therefore corresponds to the variation of stratification and labelling drawn in \Cref{fig:tcollection}. \end{example}
+The variation of skeleton therefore corresponds to the variation of stratification and labeling drawn in \Cref{fig:tcollection}. \end{example}

 With an understanding of these local models in hand, we are now prepared to identify the linking disks appearing in \cref{thm:sphericalTwists} and prove that they correspond to the expected spherical twists.